arturoszulc/flutter_todo/README.md

 Thanks to this approach:
 - UI and Logic are separate
 - Code is clean, easy to read and very easy to test
-- Widget rebuilts don't get out of control
+- Widget rebuilds don't get out of control

-Each State and Controller is disposed, when no longer needed, thus not holding up resources.
+Every State and Controller is disposed when no longer needed, thus not holding up resources.

 ## Technologies
 - Dart: 2.18.4